PublicisSapient/devops-chatgpt-comment-pull-request/README.md

-# Explanation Generator using ChatGPT
+# Comment Creator using ChatGPT

 This repository contains a Github action that generates explanations of changes using the OpenAI API as a comment in pull request.
 It analyzes the differences between two commits in a pull request and provides a summary of the changes.